 - Mextures: Best for quick and professional layer editing.

-- Distressed FX: Unleashing your editing creativity
+- Distressed FX: Best for unleashing your editing creativity.

 Did we miss any awesome photo editing apps?
 Which photo editing apps do you use?
 Let us know in the comments below!